View INSTANT Quotes

 Warren Buffett Forbes

 So here is where the education begins about IUL.
 Let’s pull back the curtain and educate you on how indexed universal life insurance is used as a retirement savings tool.
-And no, you don’t get a tax deduction for what you pay into the policy (your contributions).
+And no, IUL is not tax deductible.

 Let’s begin with an important question: